 - In some scenarios where the milestone pod is paired as a footpod, the cadence alternates between the correct value and half the value.
 Cadence normally comes from the SPARTAN

-- When starting an exercise there is an approximate 5 second delay
+- When starting an exercise there can be an approximate 5-second delay

 - Pairing to my Huawei smartphone devices takes repeated attempts